aeonSolutions/aeonlabs-open-software-catalogue/README.md

 **Suport**

-No one likes to work "for free".
-If you like my work, and use it, please consider supporting it.
+AeonLabs invests time and resources providing this open source code, please support AeonLabs and open-source code by purchasing products from AeonLabs!
 Links at the top, bottom and right side pane.
 Thank you.

 <br>